Within the FPMS, you may choose the kind of care that is best for you and your family. All initial visits with a FPMS doctor are one-on-one.

 - At your prenatal visits, you can discuss your concerns, find out more about your baby, and learn how to be as healthy as possible.

 - At each visit, you and your baby will have a check-up.
 We welcome questions and discussion

 - Prenatal visits occur once a month until about 7 months (30 weeks).
 After that, you see your doctor every 2 weeks until 8 months (36 weeks), and then weekly until your birth.

-- A few days after going home, you will need to see a doctor to check on your recovery and the baby’s well being.
+- A few days after going home, you will see a doctor to check on your recovery and the baby’s well being.

-- You will have the opportunity to ask questions, work on newborn feeding, and talk about your concerns that you may have.
+- You will have the opportunity to ask questions, work on newborn feeding, and talk about any concerns that you may have.

 - It is a privilege to help you during this special time and we thank you for the opportunity to share in this life-changing moment.

 Some of our doctors provide care to young women under the age of 24 in the YPPP program located at Robert and Lily Lee Family Community Health Center.
 Learn more about YPPP.